 Intended learning outcomes

-On successful completion of the module the student will be able to:
+On successful completion of this module you will be able to:

-• Describe the signal processing methods commonly encountered in sensor, communications and EW systems
+• Describe the signal processing methods commonly encountered in sensor, communications and EW systems,

-• Evaluate the effect of randomly varying signals on the decision processing in sensor and communication systems
+• Evaluate the effect of randomly varying signals on the decision processing in sensor and communication systems,

-• Identify and analyse signal and noise waveforms commonly encountered in communications, sensor and electronic warfare systems in the time and frequency domains
+• Identify and analyse signal and noise waveforms commonly encountered in communications, sensor and electronic warfare systems in the time and frequency domains,

 • Analyse the detection performance of such systems.